Self-Guided School Trips

 4. The Visitor Center:

-- Here you will find a scale model of the Arboretum, changing exhibits, seasonal highlight displays, and friendly staff who can help you plan your visit and answer questions.
+- Here you will find a scale model of the Arboretum, changing art exhibits, seasonal highlight displays, and friendly staff who can guide your visit and answer questions.

 - If you would like to bring students inside, plan to enter in staggered groups of 10 or less, always accompanied by a supervising adult.